IBM/cp4d-deployment/selfmanaged-openshift/azure/Bastion.md

 ## Prerequisites

-1) To provision a private cluster using our terrform scripts, create the below resources beforehand.
+1) To provision a private cluster using the terrform scripts, create the below resources beforehand.

 * Resource group
 * Vnet in the above resource group.